AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-link-tracking/activitymap-link-tracking-use-case.md

 You can differentiate links by customizing the link ID using the s_objectID variable, by customizing the region, and by customizing the AppMeasurement ActivityMap module file .

-As an example, let's say you have multiple "Buy" links that are identified by Activity Map under the same Link ID and Region:
+As an example, let's say you have multiple "Buy" links that are identified by [!DNL Activity Map] under the same Link ID and Region:

 <table id="table_3020E2C0175D455C84E794CF51BE5A93">
  <thead>